 Making Dental Visits Positive for Kids

-As your family dentist in Canley Heights, we see a lot of little patients!
+As your family dentist Canley Heights, we see a lot of little patients!
 We know that encouraging good dental health habits from an early age is key!
 And one of those habits is regular check-ups at the dentist.

 The dentist needn’t be a scary place for children.
 We’re going to be sharing with you our top 4 tips for making dental experiences a positive experience!